 Let’s think in the insurance industry on testing steps to create one scenario in calculating the base commission.

 - Policy holder changed from recurring payment to regular payment mode

-- Policy holder cancelled the policy after 1 month.
+- Policy holder canceled the policy after 1 month.
 Policy terminated.

-- Agent spoken to policy holder and reinstated in regular payment mode.
+- The agent spoke to policy holder and reinstated in regular payment mode.

 - Post 2 months, Agent convinced Policy holder to change to recurring payment mode for his better commission.

 - Policy holder accepted and he added his family members in the policy.

 - Policy and Plan structural changes happen in backend.

 Do we think to create test data in manual way to recreate the steps (without production data).
 We have the below constraints.